 By the turn of the 20th century, natural intrusions claimed much of the visual evidence of the great battles on the Union right, resulting in Culp’s Hill becoming one of the least-visited area on the battlefield.
 Confusing placements of monuments, loss of viewsheds and lack of access to specific points of interest have made interpretation difficult.

-All of this is about to change.
+All of this is continuing to change.

 The 21st century has been an exciting time to see the Gettysburg battlefield come to life under the stewardship of the NPS with the help of the Gettysburg Foundation and many generous donors who support their preservation and educational missions.